-Pacific Salmon Species Spotlight
+Pacific Salmon Overview

 Pacific salmon are anadromous, beginning their lives in freshwater (streams, rivers and lakes), then spending the majority of their lives in the ocean, before returning to their natal streams to spawn and die (PSF, 2017).
 This specialized behaviour and their ability to adapt to their changing environments has allowed salmon to maintain high genetic diversity.
 While it is not entirely understood how salmon manage to navigate thousands of kilometres back to their native streams, it is speculated that pheromones or geomagnetism play a part.
 This incredible feat allows them to travel upwards of 50 kilometres per day during their spawning migration.